Queen Elizabeth II design award honors 'agent for change' Priya Ahluwalia

 During the virtual presentation of the award on Tuesday, Ahluwalia described the win as "surreal," adding "it's lovely to be recognized for doing something you love."

 Richard Quinn won the inaugural award in 2018, with the Queen making a surprise appearance in the front row at his London Fashion Week show to present the award.
-Josh Mahtani, founder of jewelry brand Alighieri, and fashion designer Bethany Williams are the prize's other previous winners.
+Rosh Mahtani, founder of jewelry brand Alighieri, and fashion designer Bethany Williams are the prize's other previous winners.

 London Fashion Week runs Friday 19 to Tuesday 23 February, and is entirely digital this season due to the ongoing pandemic.